Ecotrust/landmapper_data_pipeline/README.md

 Land Mapper Data Pipeline
 ========================

 The purpose of the Land Mapper Data Pipeline is to streamline the workflow for fetching, processing, and updating geospatial data layers used in [Land Mapper's](https://github.com/Ecotrust/landmapper) mapping platform.
-It consists of Jupyter notebooks and scripts for fetching and processing raster and vector data from various public repositories, as well as the code to refresh the map layers with new data.
+It consists of Jupyter notebooks and python scripts for fetching and processing raster and vector data from various public repositories, as well as the code to refresh the map layers with new data.
 The pipeline integrates code to update the following layers available in Land Mapper: Forest Community Type, Tree Size Class, Canopy Cover, Forest Stocking, Soil Type, and Taxlots.

 The repository is organized as follows